Colby-hin/agentic-threat-hunter/README.md

 ### The OpenAI API

 This is what gives the tool its reasoning ability.
 It's used in two separate steps.
-First, to decide which logs are relevant to a question.
+First, to decide which logs are relevant to a request.
 Second, to review the logs once they come back and explain what looks suspicious.
-Both of these are handled through OpenAI's API.

 ### The Azure CLI